ccodwg/Covid19CanadaData/README.md

 dataset, this package is a dependency for several interrelated projects, including `Covid19CanadaTrends` and `Covid19CanadaDashboard`.

-This package is not currently completely functional.
-For now, only the following functionality is available:
+Not all features of this package are available yet.
+Currently, the following functionality is enabled:

 * Access to most CCODWG core datasets via the JSON API.
 Currently, only the time series, summary and supplementary (other) datasets are available.